watem-sedem/watem-sedem/docs/inifile.rst

 - NAME: the name (key) of the variable
 - DTYPE: the data type of the variable
 - DEFAULT: the default value (if available)
-- MODEL PART: the model part for which this is relevant (R = Routing model, WS = WaTEM/SEDEM, CN = Curved Number)
+- MODEL PART: the model part for which this is relevant (R = Routing algorithm, WS = WaTEM/SEDEM, CN = Curved Number)
 - REQUIREMENT: The requirement of the variable (M = mandatory, C = conditionally mandatory, O = optional)

 Overview